JakeGillespie1/missing_persons/README.md

 <br><br>
 Step 3:
-Create a database in pgadmin titled: missing_persons, install psycopg2, and insert the two migration commands (be sure to change the database pswrd in settings.py to match your own).<br>
+Create a database in pgadmin titled: missing_persons, install psycopg2, and insert the two migration commands (be sure to change the database username and pswrd in settings.py to match your own).<br>
 Note: (at this point you will now have the ability to view the database in pgadmin).
 <br><br>
 Step 4: